 One of the collections described last month contains a short edited and intertitled 35mm film about Provincetown, Mass., produced in 1916 by Metro Pictures.
 As a record of work life we knew that it contained a town crier, a Portuguese fishermen, a woman making bayberry candles, and some footage of fine arts.

+We did not know that it depicts the artist and teacher Charles Webster Hawthorne en plein air with his painting students.
 Hawthorne founded the Cape Cod School of Art, said to be the first outdoor school for figure painting, in Provincetown.
 He was born in Maine and was a founding member of the Provincetown Art Association in 1914.

 Several subject threads arise connecting holdings related to Charles Hawthorne: 1.
 Hawthorne family home movies at the Library of Congress include film of kayaking (more on that when we describe our Norman Skene film (author of Elements of Yacht Design), and 2. also at LOC, Hawthorne family film of the 1939 New York World's Fair.